 Today, it is possible to use GraalVM to transform Java bytecode into native executable that could then be executed as a function in the cloud.
 The main benefit of this approach is a noticeable reduction of cold start time and memory footprint.
 Although this concept seems to be simple in theory, it’s quite cumbersome in practice.
 Nevertheless, GraalVM is a tool that could make Java serverless solutions much more performant in the future.

 Good decisions and good software

-When you are considering serverless solution, you need a partner that has enough experience to advise you whether or not to go serverless, which language and tools to use.
+When you are considering a serverless solution, you need a partner that has enough experience to advise you whether or not to go serverless, which language and tools to use.
 And then, you need developers with proper skills to implement it well.
-If you’d like to learn more about serverless or Java solutions, please contact us.
-We can help.